bmanders716/bmanders716.github.io/cookbook.md

 Boiled Rabbit.

 _Ingredients_--1 rabbit.
-               Some onion or _maÓtre d'hÙtel_ sauce.
+               Some onion or _maÓ¥≤e d'h‰¥•l_ sauce.

 _Method._--Boil the rabbit gently from half an hour to an hour, according to its size and age.

-Serve it with onion or _maÓtre d'hÙtel_ sauce.
+Serve it with onion or _maÓ¥≤e d'h‰¥•l_ sauce.

 Stewed Rabbits.